archethic-foundation/aeip/AEIP-2.md

 ## Creation

-Archethic's transaction model is built with the capability to handle several kinds of use cases by its own nature with many components: ledger operations, content hosting, code execution, encryption and authorizations.
+Archethic's transaction model is able to handle several kinds of use cases by its own nature with many components: ledger operations, content hosting, code execution, encryption, and authorizations.

 So in order to create a new token, we should:
 - Set transaction's type to: "TOKEN"